PhilipAubert/congenial-pancake/README.md

 Since I do not have a lot of previous experience with writing unit tests, I decided to come back the next day to see if I could get some unit tests up and running.
 Initially I noticed that there is a lot of setup involved when you want to test network requests and hook functionality, but once I got past that hurdle - writing tests for the files involving the Semaphores went quite well by reading through Jest documentation.
 On the useFetch hook, on the other hand, I struggled a lot with finding the correct way to test it.
-I decided to google extensively to look at some examples, and even asked ChatGPT what types of tests would make sense to test the useFetch hook.
+I turned to google to look at some examples, and even asked ChatGPT what types of tests would make sense for testing the useFetch hook.
 I found a few ways that possibly could make sense to include as tests - but I feel like the useFetch tests could have been written a lot better if I had been more familiar with writing tests in general.
 I'll leave it in for further discussion and perhaps get some pointers on how to better test functionality like this.